Drill through the World's Largest Magma Chamber!

 *1Magma chamber: Magma that has cooled and solidified deep underground without erupting into lava like a volcano.

 *2Mantle material: The mantle material is composed of heavy materials containing iron, on the top of which the crust with light materials is overlying.
-It contains a large amount of
+It contains a large amount of olivine, known as peridot, a gemstone, and is thought to have played an important role in the birth of life by reacting with water on the earth's surface.

 *3Clay mineral that contains water in its crystal structure: This mineral called smectite is believed to have played an important role in the origin of life.